juanfrans-courses/dataViz_arch_hum/Spring_2017/02_Notes_and_Presentations/170120_Introduction.md

 * To create a local server navigate to the desired location (where you have your main .html file) in your terminal and do the following command: `python -m SimpleHTTPServer`.
 Then open your browser and got to `http://localhost:8000/`.
 * 8000 is the default location, but if you want to run the server in a different port you can do `python -m SimpleHTTPServer 4000` which will run the local server in the 4000 port.
 In your browser you should then go to `http://localhost:4000/`.
 * To stop the local server you should go to your terminal window and press 'ctrl+c' which stops the current command running.

+#### Windows instructions for running a server
+* If you are running Windows, you can use the same method as above, but you first need to install python on your system (it comes pre-installed on Mac)
+* Go to [python.org](https://www.python.org/downloads/windows/) to download the latest version of python for your machine.
+(Note: there are two versions of python, "2.7" and "3.6".
+For this class, we recommend installing version 2.7)
+* After downloading the installer, double-click to open it and follow the installation prompts, selecting the defaul settings until you get to the page that reads "Customize Python 2.7.XX"
+    - Scroll to the bottom of options, and click the drop-down selection that reads "Add python.exe to Path" (it should have a red "X" by default)
+    - Select the option that reads "Entire feature will be installed on local hard drive"
+* Follow the prompts on the rest of the setup, allow the installation to finish.
+When it's done, it will tell you, and python is now installed on your computer and available to use.
+* To test that python was installed, open the Command Prompt application, and enter `python --version`.
+It should read "Python 2.12.XX".
+Then you can follow the above directions on "Create a local server".